pgrm/pgrm.github.io/_posts/2015/2015-11-03-getting-started-with-typescript-and-angularjs.markdown

 ---
-title: "Getting Started With TypeScript and AngularJS (1)"
+title: "Getting Started With TypeScript and AngularJS"
+redirect_from:
+  - /getting-started-with-typescript-and-angularjs-1/
 tags:
   - TypeScript
   - AngularJS